pchubinskiy/wdi-atx-3-hw/w05/d03/readme.md

 * [Information on how to seed your database] (http://edgeguides.rubyonrails.org/active_record_migrations.html#migrations-and-seed-data)

 ### Part 3 - Routes, Controllers & Views
 * Build out your Rails app one route at a time.
-You should have controller actions for index, new, create, show, update and destroy.
+You should have controller actions for index, show, and destroy.

 ## Bonus
 * Add CSS to make your app look nice